Western Illinois University: Macomb Campus

 University Housing & Dining

-While having a roommate may or may not be a new experience for you, for most students it is the first step in meeting a whole group of people who will be friends and colleagues throughout their lives.
+Whether you find someone through our exclusive Roommate Matching System, or choose to live with a friend from high school, having a roommate will be a new experience for most students.
+For most students it is the first step in meeting a whole group of people who will be friends and colleagues throughout their lives.
 Even so, you don’t have to be best friends to be roommates.
 Everyone is an individual, and the differences between us are usually more interesting than troublesome.
 Roommates who learn compromise and consideration for one another will develop a valuable supportive relationship with respect to each other’s needs and rights.

 Experience has shown that discussing the following issues will help prevent misunderstandings: